Pages

 I learned a valuable lesson then.
 Today, when I get asked the same question about the novel coronavirus, I respond by repeating the question with a different emphasis: “When do WE (all) get the coronavirus vaccine?”
 And there are other important questions to be added: Will it be safe?
 Will it be reliably protective?”

-An average vaccine takes about 10-12 years to be developed.
+An average vaccine takes about 10-12 years to be developed

 This does not include those vaccine projects that did not make it to market but it does include a number of “me too” vaccines (vaccines undifferentiated from those already on market.)
 Those me-too vaccines are clearly the majority among past vaccine development projects and greatly influence the average time needed.